Michael-Geel/Demo-Repo2/README.md

 --Can use dashes to lengthen the name of the branch.

 Will save these notes and then move into the new branch.

+Have now moved into the new branch names "feature-readme-instructions".
+Terminal feeds back upon branch creation that have moved into the new branch.
+Using git branch again shows that we're on the new branch named feature-readme-instructions.
+If we wanted to switch back to the master branch, we'd say "git checkout master" -The general syntax for branch switching is "git checkout 'branch name'" You can use tab to autocomplete your commands when branch names are getting long to save time.

+## New Branch Notes.

+This line is just for proof of concept on updating the branch and pushing to git.
+Checking it in git status.
+-Shows modified as per usual.
+So we'll now use git add to stage the changes.
+Functions normally, will have to re-add to stage these notes.
+Will then commit and push accordingly, will first make notes then run the code.
+Looks like no push gets done so will do commit now.